swift-nav/swift-toolbox/README.md

 ## Introduction

-The Swift Console is a Graphical User Interface (GUI) program that provides a visual representation of the output from Swift Navigation GNSS receivers.
-The console displays information and enables the user to adjust the hardware settings.
-It runs on Windows, Linux, and macOS platforms.

-This is the open source repository for code that implements the console.  **Releases on this page are provisional and _NOT_ official releases.**  For official (and supported) releases please see visit [our downloads page](https://swiftnav.com/latest/swift-console) for the console and see [our guide](https://support.swiftnav.com/support/solutions/articles/44001903699-installing-swift-console) on how to install the console.
+This is the open source repository for code that implements the Swift Navigation Console.  **Releases hosted on this page are provisional and are _NOT_ official releases.**  For official (and supported) releases please visit [our downloads page](https://swiftnav.com/latest/swift-console) and see [our guide](https://support.swiftnav.com/support/solutions/articles/44001903699-installing-swift-console) on how to install the application.

 ![main](docs/swift-console.png)

-## Setup
+## Development Setup

 Install Rust: https://rustup.rs/